Personal Mitigating Circumstances

 However, the following are examples of circumstances which will probably NOT be considered:

-- Circumstances over which you have some control over through prior planning (e.g. Moving to a new house, getting married, computer problems);
+- Circumstances over which you have some control over through prior planning;

-- Circumstances experienced by all or most students (e.g. Financial difficulties);
+- Circumstances experienced by all or most students (e.g. normal life events or a number of assessments due within a particular period );

 - Circumstances which have already been appropriately provided for by special assessment arrangements or via a Reasonable Adjustment Plan/Student Support Plan.